montrehack/montrehack.github.com/index.md

 ## Where

-*CHANGE: the meetup will be at UQAM pavillon on Sherbrooke at 6pm!
-Room info upcoming.*
+*CHANGE: the meetup will be at UQAM pavillon on Sherbrooke at 6pm!*

+* 200, rue Sherbrooke Ouest, H2X 3P2, http://www.uqam.ca/campus/pavillons/sh.htm
+* Room SH-3220

 ## When
 Monday February 17th from 6:00 to 9:00 pm